hci-a-if-its-2019/assignment-3-komangyogananda/README.md

 > You can benefit from the videotape while writing your `Recording Transcript` later.

 ### 1. Brief Description of Participants
-> Describe your participants in bullets or sentences.
-> The description should contain their demographic (age, gender, occupation),
-> their skill level in using the system, and your reasons choosing them.
-> The description should NOT contain any personally identifiable information.

 #### a.
 Description of Participant 1
 - A Man.
 - 20 years old.
-- Currenly student of Pharmacy, Airlangga University.
+- Currently studying Pharmacy at Airlangga University.
-- Experienced using smartphone mainly for media social purpose.
+- Experienced using smartphone mainly for media social.

 #### b.
 Description of Participant 2
 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.